wizmariefa/csci305-ruby-lab/README.md

 A bigram is a sequence of two adjacent words in a text.
 The frequency distribution of bigrams in text(s) is commonly used in statistical natural language processing (see http://en.wikipedia.org/wiki/Bigram).
 Across this corpus of one million song titles, you will count all the bigram words.

 First, you need to split the title string into individual words.
 Next, you should use one or more data structures to keep track of these word pair counts.
 That is, for every word, you must keep track of the count for each word that follows it.
 I strongly recommend you design your data structure for fast retrieval.
-Put some thought into which data structure to choose.
-Once you have decided, you can compare your choice to mine.
+You will need to use the provided variable `$bigrams` provided in the code for the underlying self-check specification tests to work, but it is not required for the tests related to the lab questions.

 # Building a Song Title